ANTS-Framework/ants/README.rst

 ********
 - Open your terminal
 - Start an ANTS run by typing ``ants``.
 - Wait for ANTS to finish, then open another shell.
-You will see the message of the day.
+You will see a new message of the day.

 **************
 What happened?